DenaSchaeffer/courier/README.md

 Duration: 09-01-2020 to 09-10-2020

+### Sprint 1

+Duration: 09-11-2020 to 10-01-2020

 #### Completed Tasks:

 1. Use cases defined
 2. Use case diagram made
 3. Gantt chart created in Trello
+4. Ability to send message to everyone
+5. Login functionality
+6. Send messages to indiviuals
+7. Read messages that have been sent to you

 #### Contributions: